vinodbaste/Image-compressor/README.md

 # Image Compressor

-The Android image compression library image compressor is small and effective.
+The Android image compress library, **image compressor**, is small and effective.
 With very little or no image quality degradation, a compressor enables you to reduce the size of large photos into smaller photos.

 <img src = "https://raw.githubusercontent.com/vinodbaste/ImageCompressor/main/image%20(2)_google-pixel4xl-clearlywhite-portrait.jpg" width = 250 height = 500 />